 HDR stands for “High Dynamic Range”.
-HDR explain as a mechanism of improving video quality.
-The procedure of enhancing the video quality is very simple and easy to understand.
+HDR is explained as a mechanism for improving video quality.
+The procedure for enhancing the video quality is very simple and easy to understand.
 The basic function performed in this process is the enhancement of the sharpness and contrast of pictures.

 It is done by making the dark parts of the picture look darker and the bright parts look more bright.
 The result of HDR resolution pictures is more vibrant, clearer, and of better quality.

 Table of Contents

 It is a concept about the TV picture or video quality that the higher the number of pixels, the higher the quality of the picture.
 Although the number of pixels also matters a lot, a higher number of pixels doesn’t need to be a guarantee of a high-quality image.
 As HDR works on improving display quality without increasing the number of pixels.